 ACCELERATED DISPUTE RESOLUTION

 According to Ministry of Justice statistics only 3% of claims brought in the courts of England and Wales proceed to trial.
 That percentage has been fairly consistent for several years.
-Claims are abandoned for various reasons including lack of funding for legal fees, many are thrown out and many more are settled before trial.
+Claims are abandoned for various reasons including lack of funding for legal fees; many are thrown out because they have no prospects and many more are settled before trial.

-Mediation and structured negotiation are processes which accelerate the settlement route, conserve resources and preserve important relationships.
+Mediation and assisted negotiation are core business processes which accelerate the route to agreement, conserve resources and preserve important relationships.
 The intervention of a skilled mediator makes all the difference in terms of speed, cost and outcome.

 What The Parties Say

 …we always learn something that we can change immediately to improve our performance.